 Online Bible Commentary

-2 Corinthians 5: 11 Knowing, therefore, the terror of the Lord, we persuade men; but we are well known to God, and I also trust are well known in your consciences.
+2 Corinthians 5:11 Knowing, therefore, the terror of the Lord, we persuade men; but we are well known to God, and I also trust are well known in your consciences.
 12 For we do not commend ourselves again to you, but give you opportunity to boast on our behalf, that you may have an answer for those who boast in appearance and not in heart.
 13 For if we are beside ourselves, it is for God; or if we are of sound mind, it is for you.
+14 For the love of Christ compels us, because we judge thus: that if One died for all, then all died; 15 and He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again.
 (NKJV)

 So since we will be judged for our deeds, Paul says we should know “the terror of the Lord” (v.
 11a).
 The word “terror” as used here is the noun “phobos”, which means fear, terror, respect, reverence.
 “Phobos” is the source of the word phobia.

 Paul then writes “I also trust (we) are well known in your consciences” (v.
-11c).
+11d).
 In other words, he hopes the church members know that his motives are sincere and have integrity.

 In verse twelve Paul states that he is not boasting, or being judgmental (v.
 12a), but rather he wanted the believers to know how to defend themselves from the sharp attacks on them from the false teachers (v.
 12b).
 He describes the false teachers as caring more for outward show to the world, than integrity of the heart in obeying God (v.
 12c).